KormexGit/GM-Animate/README.md

 ### Planned features for the future (at whatever point I get around to it)
 - More effects!
 - A curve runner: Changes a variable based on an animation curve.
 Would work with any variable, not just ones inside the GM animate system

+Features I'd like to add but may not ever get around to because they'd be quite complicated:
-- Attachment point editor (this one may take a while)
+- Attachment point editor
 - Functions to automatically keep animations attached to eachother at the chosen points/angles

 ## More resources